jonkit/jonkit.github.io/briefly.md

 <p align="center">
    &#x25c7;
    <br />
-   This page only shows the 10 most recent posts.
-A full listing is on the <a href="http://theonlysiteever.com/archive/">Archive</a> page.
+   This page only shows the 20 most recent posts.
+The previous posts are lost to the sands of time... not really, but they are not available here.
 </p>